 Assists in preparation of annual budget by summarizing past expenditures, estimating costs of future needs, computing expected revenues and recommending tax rates necessary to meet budget requirements in such a timely fashion as will enable the Council to consider and adopt the budget and related tax ordinances according to the requirements of the law.

-Manager shall be responsible for the administration of the budget after its adoption.
+Shall be responsible for the administration of the budget after its adoption.

 Reviews bills and invoices and assigns account numbers.